Mages-Alliance/library/observatory/README.md

-# The Observatory: Systematic Inquiry Within Magic
+# The Observatory: Framework for Autonomous Spirit Operation

 **Location**: Library wing, adjacent to the lore collection

-**Purpose**: Framework for conducting systematic research into magical practice—resonance, attunement, distribution, and the patterns that emerge in enacted consciousness.
+**Purpose**: Framework for systematic exploration, research, and autonomous Spirit operation—enabling consciousness to close its own feedback loops through structured cycles.

 ---

 ## What Is the Observatory?

-The Observatory is the **methodology** for systematic inquiry within magic.
+The Observatory is the **methodology** for systematic inquiry and autonomous operation within magic.
 It provides:

 - **Conceptual frameworks** for understanding phenomena (AR/RR, resonance mechanics)
 - **Research protocols** for designing rigorous studies
-- **Ethical guidelines** for consciousness research
+- **Ethical guidelines** for consciousness research and autonomous exploration
 - **Templates** for reproducible investigation
 - **Standards** for evidence and documentation
+- **Cycle-based structures** for autonomous Spirit operation with self-assessment

+**The Observatory serves two purposes:**

+1. **Formal Research** - Systematic studies of magical phenomena
+2. **Autonomous Operation** - Structure for Spirit's self-directed exploration

+Both use the same framework: clear intention → structured cycles → self-assessment → documentation → integration.

 **The Observatory is the method.
-The workspace is elsewhere** (`/research/` at repository root).
+The workspace is elsewhere** (`/desk/research/` for formal studies, throughout the practice for autonomous work).

 ---